Sorry, you need to enable JavaScript to visit this website.

 These cases are clearly identifiable efforts to influence voluntary activity governed by the Act on voluntary service, but also voluntary activity that takes place outside of the scope of the Act (especially in cases of methodological materials).

-Supports youth volunteering and volunteering for youth as one of the priorities in the last state Youth Strategy 2014 - 2020 (Strategical Goal Nr.
-9 'To create favourable conditions for volunteering for young people, including valuation and recognition of voluntary activities').
+Ministry of Education, Youth and Sports supports youth volunteering and volunteering for youth as one of the priorities in the last state Youth Strategy 2014 - 2020 (Strategical Goal No. 9: 'To create favourable conditions for volunteering for young people, including valuation and recognition of voluntary activities').
 The support to volunteering of young people is mentioned also in the Education 2030+ Strategy

-A semi-budgetary organisation established by the Ministry of Education, Youth and Sports.
+Czech National Agency for International Education and Research is a semi-budgetary organisation established by the Ministry of Education, Youth and Sports.
+It administers the Erasmus+ and the European Solidarity Corps programmes.

-In February 2018, 3 695 non-governmental organisations active in the field of organising activities for Children and Youth (CZ-NACE code 94 991, NKU 2018 acc. to ARES 2018).
-2219 were associations (60,05 %), 1386 were adjacent associations (37,51 %).
+There are also many non-state actors influencing youth volunteering.
+According to the latest numbers from 2018, 3 695 non-governmental organisations were active in the field of organising activities for children and youth (CZ-NACE code 94 991, NKU 2018 acc. to ARES 2018).
+2 219 were associations (60,05 %), 1 386 were adjacent associations (37,51 %).
 The rest covers other legal forms as foundations (0,05 %), Funds (0,11 %), Church legal entities (0,03 %) and others.

 • CRDM comments on a regular basis on relevant political processes and is one of the non-state proponents of the new Act on volunteering.